aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 - Github - to showcase this project as part of a portfolio

 ## Data Cleaning and Preparation
-data loading and inspection: the raw data was loaded first in excel data cleaning and formatting
+- data loading and inspection: the raw data was loaded first in Excel, and checked for missing values, duplicates and consistency in data format data cleaning and formatting to remove duplicates subscription duration calculated in Excel using `= SubscriptionEnd - SubscriptionStart`
+- loading into SQL server and PowerBi; data types reviewed accordingly

 ## Exploratory Data Analysis